PSR J1922+37: a 1.9-second pulsar discovered in the direction of the old open cluster NGC 6791: Search method

 To minimize the loss of sensitivity to pulsars in compact binaries \citep[e.g.][]{JK91, RCE+03}, we also searched in acceleration space.
 Considering the computational cost and the large number of candidates for a thorough search, we first conducted a fast search in a small acceleration range, $|a|\le1$~m$~$s$^{-2}$, while a deeper search considering a larger acceleration range is ongoing and the results will be presented elsewhere.

-Both dedispersion and acceleration search were performed with the \textsc{peasoup}\footnote{\url{https://github.com/ewanbarr/peasoup}} software package, which can also take into account the bad frequency channels and birdies mentioned above.
-More importantly, \textsc{peasoup} is based on the Graphic Processing Unit (GPU), which can significantly speed up the search process \citep[e.g.][]{MBC+19, SBB+23}.
-For each search, in spectral domain, we set an S/N threshold of 6.5 and only kept the candidates above the threshold.
-As a result, 15000 candidates were found for each pointing.
+Both de-dispersion and acceleration searches were performed with the \textsc{peasoup}\footnote{\url{https://github.com/ewanbarr/peasoup}} software package, which can also take into account the bad frequency channels and birdies mentioned above.
+More importantly, \textsc{peasoup} is based on the Graphic Processing Unit (GPU), which can significantly speed up the search process \citep[e.g.][]{MBC+19, SBB+23, SBB+24}.
+For each search, in the spectral domain we set an S/N threshold of 6.5 and only kept the candidates above that threshold.
+As a result, about 15000 candidates were found for each pointing.

-To reduce the number of candidates to a manageable scale, we adopted a parameter-based method, which uses a combination of the candidate period, S/N and the number of harmonics to pick out the most probable pulsar candidates \citep{SBB+23}.
-We then folded the search mode data using the period, DM, and acceleration, with the \textit{dspsr} routine in the \textsc{psrchive}\footnote{\url{https://psrchive.sourceforge.net/}} software package \citep{HVM04}.
-The resulting archive files were first cleaned with the interference removal program \textsc{clfd}\footnote{\url{https://github.com/itachi-gf/clfd/tree/master}} \citep{MBC+23}, before being processed with the \textit{pdmp} routine in \textsc{psrchive}, which optimizes the period, DM, and S/N and provides diagnostic plots for the inspection.
-Using the refined parameters, the sifting and folding process was repeated once, further reducing the number of candidates and creating diagnostic plots for these candidates, which were visually inspected to pick out pulsars and highly confident candidates.
+To reduce the number of candidates to a manageable scale, we adopted a parameter-based method, which uses a combination of the candidate period, S/N and the number of harmonics to pick out the most probable pulsar candidates as in \citet{SBB+23}.
+We then folded the remaining candidates' search-mode data using the period, DM, and acceleration, with the \textit{dspsr} routine in the \textsc{psrchive}\footnote{\url{https://psrchive.sourceforge.net/}} software package \citep{HVM04}.
+The resulting archive files were first cleaned with the interference removal program \textsc{clfd}\footnote{\url{https://github.com/itachi-gf/clfd/tree/master}} \citep{MBC+23}, before being processed with the \textit{pdmp} routine in \textsc{psrchive}, which optimizes the period, DM, and S/N and provides diagnostic plots for human inspection.
+Using the refined parameters, the sifting and folding process was repeated again, further reducing the number of candidates and creating diagnostic plots for these candidates, which were visually inspected to pick out any known pulsars and high significance candidates.